10 min read 15 Sep 17

 This does not mean that markets are necessarily ‘unreasonable’ or stupid.
 It could be very rational (in the common sense of the word) to chase a bubble (or employ a stop loss) if you are a short term investor or a professional manager benchmarked against peers.
 For these shorter term investors, going against the crowd is a bigger threat to your survival (in terms of career risk) than going with it.
 Taleb’s observations that many of us tend to overlook non-linearity and ignore unexpected events when assessing probability may have similar origins.

-As I discussed in May, the evolutionary elements of Andrew Lo’s efficient markets hypothesis provide a possible explanation for why the time horizon of the average market participant could also change over time, while an excellent piece by Morgan Housel in June clearly sets out a model of bubbles which does not need ‘irrationality’ but is simply due to ‘people with different objectives thinking they’re playing the same game.’
+The evolutionary elements of Andrew Lo’s efficient markets hypothesis provide a possible explanation for why the time horizon of the average market participant could also change over time, while an excellent piece by Morgan Housel in June clearly sets out a model of bubbles which does not need ‘irrationality’ but is simply due to ‘people with different objectives thinking they’re playing the same game.’

-These are just possible reasons for why different investors can take the same information and come up with different forecasts about future prices without any of them being ‘irrational’ (this is the basis of Modecai Kurz’s theory of ‘rational beliefs’).
+These are just possible reasons for why different investors can take the same information and come up with different forecasts about future prices without any of them being ‘irrational’ (this is the basis of Mordecai Kurz’s theory of ‘rational beliefs’).

 Importantly, though the origins of price moves may be rational, this doesn’t mean that they aren’t opportunities for other investors, or that emotion has no role to play.
 Our view is that the biases identified by behavioural finance and psychology (anchoring to past experience, base rate neglect, extrapolation) often have an emotional origin, and that these in turn can influence how investors come up with their forecasts.
 Moreover, these emotions will not always mean poorer decision making.